-Research Methodology.
-Describe in detail the exact tasks related to the Statement of Goals, Research Questions, and Specific Aims.
+Research Methodology: Research Design, Conceptual Framework, and Data Analysis.
+Describe in detail the exact tasks listed in the Statement of Goals, Research Questions, and Specific Aims.
 Provide a detailed description of the work you will do during the Award period, exactly how it will be done, and by whom.
-For instance, if women are to be surveyed, explain how many women will be surveyed; why you chose this number; how the women will be identified and recruited; why you believe you will be able to reach and recruit this many women; what questions you will ask them; whether you will use face-to-face or telephone interviews, or written surveys and why you will use the method chosen; and, how the data will be collected and analyzed.
+For instance, if women are to be surveyed, explain how many women will be surveyed; why you chose this number; how the women will be identified and recruited; why you believe you will be able to reach and recruit this many women; what questions you will ask them; whether you will use face-toface or telephone interviews, or written surveys and why you will use the method chosen; and, how the data will be collected and analyzed.
 Be as detailed as possible.
+Provide this information for each specific task cited in the first section.
 Discuss potential pitfalls and how you will overcome them should they arise, or alternative methods that you will use if the intended methods are not fruitful.
 Provide a realistic timeline.
+Be sure to include a hypothesis and conceptual framework.